 One of the biggest problems for gardenias is the pests that plague them.
 The major pests (and how to identify and treat them) include the following:

 - Aphids - One of the most common pests in the garden on all types of plants.
 These can be treated by spraying plants with a soap solution (one tsp of liquid soap to one gallon of water).
 Don't forget to spray on the underside of the leaves as well.

 - Mealy Bugs - These can be treated by spraying the plant with a soap solution or using a fine horticultural oil sprayed on the tops and underside of the leaves and plant.

 - Scale - Can be treated with horticultural oil.

 - Root Nematodes - There is no cure for plants infected with nematodes.
 If your plants have wilted yellow leaves and don't respond to the suggested treatments for yellowing leaves, your plant may be suffering from nematodes.

 - Spider Mites - These can be identified by shaking leaves onto a white sheet of paper, folding the paper in half, and pressing the sides together.
 When you open the paper back up, check for red smeared spots.
 These spots are spider mites.
 They can be treated with Neem.

 - Whiteflies - These small white flies collect on the underside of the plants' leaves.
-Removed infected leaves and any plants that are infested.
+Remove infected leaves and any plants that are infested.
 Treat the plants with Neem.

 2. Yellow Leaves on Gardenia Plants

 Next to common garden pests, yellow leaves are the second biggest ailment of gardenia plants.
 Three things will cause yellow leaves on your plants.

 - Cold temperatures.
 Gardenia plants don't like being outdoors in temperatures below 60 degrees Fahrenheit.
 If you live in a climate where temperatures dip in the evening or at other times of the year, consider keeping your plants in pots that can be moved indoors.